Help your Organization to Improve Performance

 Every organization has its own business processes for getting work done.
 And every organization needs to continually improve its processes in order to improve performance.

-Learn how to use this strategic approach for cutting costs, improving quality and service, improving productivity, and minimizing risks.
+Learn how to use this strategic approach for cutting costs; improving quality, service, and productivity; and minimizing risks.
 The University of Georgia offers Business Process Management Certificate — a comprehensive program that gives you practical, hands-on experience in using BPM concepts.
-The in-depth training includes weekly instructor-led online sessions, PowerPoint lecture materials, reading assignments in one authoritative book, presentation videos, case study examples, and BPM tool templates.
+The in-depth training includes weekly instructor-led online sessions on Tuesdays from 7 to 8 p.m., reading assignments in one authoritative book, presentation videos, case study examples, and BPM tool templates.

 Business Project Management Comprehensive Body of Knowledge (BMP CBOK®), a book published by the Association of Business Process Management Professionals (ABPMP), serves as the foundation of this course.

-- how a Business Process Management program can enable your organization to improve its performance and meet strategic goals
+- How BPM can help your organization improve its performance and meet strategic goals

-- the principles of BPM, including its goals, elements, and benefits
+- Principles of BPM, including its goals, elements, and benefits

-- the BPM lifecycle and a roadmap for process modeling, analysis, design and execution
+- BPM lifecycle and a roadmap for process modeling, analysis, design and execution

-- an overview of BPM tools and how to use them
+- BPM tools and how to use them